jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Sagari.md

 RacialMods:
 Languages: Aklo
 SQ: flight
+SpecialAbilities:
+  Baleful Whinny (Su): >
-SpecialAbilities: Baleful Whinny (Su) As a standard action, a sagari can emit a monstrous whinny.
+    As a standard action, a sagari can emit a monstrous whinny.
 Any creature within 60 feet must succeed at a DC 12 Will save or become sickened for 1d4 rounds by the hideous sound.
 This is a sonic, mind-affecting effect.
 Whether or not the save is successful, the affected creature is immune to the same sagari's baleful whinny for 24 hours.
 The save DC is Charisma-based.
+  Flight (Su): >
+    A sagari's flight is supernatural in nature.
+  Lashing Strike (Ex): >
-Flight (Su) A sagari's flight is supernatural in nature.
-Lashing Strike (Ex) Although a sagari is Tiny, it does not provoke attacks of opportunity when it makes melee attacks.
+    Although a sagari is Tiny, it does not provoke attacks of opportunity when it makes melee attacks.
 In addition, its tentacle attack is a primary attack.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: